English Ivy Leaf Drop: Heat, Dry Air, and Sudden Environmental Change

 - 1

-Move the plant to the coolest available room — ideally below 65°F. A north-facing room, a cool porch (above freezing), or a basement with light are all better for ivy than a warm living room.
-The thermal change is the primary fix.
+Move the plant to the coolest available room, ideally below 65°F. A north-facing room, a cool porch above freezing, or a basement with adequate light are all better for ivy than a warm living room.
+This thermal change is the primary fix for heat-driven leaf drop.

 - 2

 Increase humidity around the plant.
-Cool, humid air is the ivy's natural environment.
-A pebble tray, a nearby humidifier, or bathroom placement all help.
+Cool, humid air is close to ivy's natural environment.
+A pebble tray, a nearby humidifier, or placement in a naturally humid room like a bathroom with a window all help.

 - 3

-Check for spider mites — they often arrive as a co-problem with heat stress.
+Check for spider mites, which often arrive as a co-problem alongside heat stress.
 Turn leaves over and look for fine webbing or tiny stippled dots, especially near the leaf veins.
-If found, rinse the whole plant thoroughly under a strong stream of lukewarm water to knock down the population, then follow up with a diluted neem oil spray every 5–7 days for three applications, since mite eggs hatch in waves that a single treatment won't catch.
+If found, rinse the whole plant thoroughly under a strong stream of lukewarm water to knock down the population, then follow with a diluted neem oil spray every 5–7 days for three applications, since mite eggs hatch in waves that a single treatment won't catch.

 - 4

 A bare-stemmed ivy that still has green, firm stems is alive and will resprout if moved to a cool, humid, brighter environment.
-Cut back dead stem sections to healthy, firm green tissue.
-New growth will emerge from nodes within 3–4 weeks.
+Cut back any fully dead stem sections to healthy, firm green tissue.
+New growth typically emerges from remaining nodes within 3–4 weeks.

 Prevention

-- Keep in a consistently cool room — below 70°F is much better for ivy than the temperatures humans prefer
+- Keep the plant in a consistently cool room — below 70°F suits ivy far better than the temperatures most people find comfortable

-- When purchasing in warm weather or from a warm nursery, acclimate gradually rather than placing directly in the warmest room
+- When purchasing in warm weather or from a warm nursery, acclimate the plant gradually rather than placing it directly in the warmest room in the house

-- Maintain humidity and airflow — the combination of cool, humid, well-ventilated air is what ivy's natural habitat provides
+- Maintain both humidity and airflow together — the combination of cool, humid, well-ventilated air is what ivy's natural habitat provides

-- Accept that English ivy may not be the right houseplant for warm modern apartments without air conditioning
+- Accept that English ivy may not be the ideal houseplant for a warm modern apartment without air conditioning, and plan its placement accordingly

 Quick Summary